stevenwdv/fathom-shadow/fathom_fox/README.md

 ### Get FathomFox Running

-1. Clone the [FathomFox repository](https://github.com/mozilla/fathom-fox/).
+1. Clone the [Fathom repository](https://github.com/mozilla/fathom/).
 (This is needed to author rulesets.
 If you wish merely to collect a corpus, you may install FathomFox from [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/fathomfox/).)
-2. From within the checkout, install dependencies: `yarn run build`.
+2. From within the checkout, inside the `fathom_fox` folder, install dependencies: `yarn run build`.
 3. Run a clean copy of Firefox with FathomFox installed: `yarn run browser`.
 4. Run `yarn run watch` in a separate terminal.
 This will keep your running copy of FathomFox up to date as you edit your ruleset.